『A Kingdom and a Village』のカバーアート

 Brought to you by Penguin.

-The city of Moscow stands at the centre of a nation comprising eleven percent of the globe’s landmass, 11 time zones and nearly 150 million people, some 13 million of whom live in the capital.
-In A Kingdom and a Village, acclaimed historian Simon Morrison offers a vividly rendered history of Russia’s heart and soul, tracing its transformation from a “big village”—the demeaning nickname the St. Peterburg nobility gave to its provincial
+Moscow stands at the centre of a nation comprising eleven percent of the globe’s landmass, eleven time zones and nearly one hundred and fifty million people, some thirteen million of whom live in the capital.
+A Kingdom and a Village vividly brings to life Russia’s heart and soul, tracing its transformation from a ‘big village’ into a metropolis of vast geopolitical import.

-That arc is the stuff of dramatic, violent, stranger-than-fiction historical narrative: the last century alone has featured invasions and costly battles, the destruction (and reconstruction) of sacred cultural and religious landmarks, and the collapse of the Soviet republic—not to mention the rise of an authoritarian leader who is a keen student of Russian history.
-Morrison reaches back further still, to the founding of the place we now know as Moscow as a fortress on a river nearly a millennium ago.
-In the centuries that followed, any number of
+It is a stranger-than-fiction arc.
+The last century alone has featured invasions and battles, the destruction and reconstruction of sacred landmarks, and the collapse of the Soviet republic – not to mention the rise of an authoritarian leader who is a keen student of Russian history.
+Morrison reaches back to the city’s founding as a fortress on a river nearly a millennium ago.
+In the following centuries, any number of external forces – from Tatar Mongols and Swedes to Napoleon and Hitler – set their sights on Moscow, bolstering its self-conception as a glittering prize and site of perpetual defence and resurrection.

 © Simon Morrison 2026 (P) Penguin Audio 2026

-ロシア 世界 国際関係 地政学 政治・政府 文明 近代
+ロシア 世界 文明 近代

 批評家のレビュー